luckman19980301/wa-channel_Feed_RSS/README.md

 ### Usage

 - After running the script, a Chrome window will open, and you will be prompted to log in to WhatsApp Web.
-- Once logged in, the script will start monitoring the RSS feeds and sending messages to your configured WhatsApp channels automatically.
+- Once logged in, the script will start monitoring the Feed RSSs and sending messages to your configured WhatsApp channels automatically.

 ### Contribution